 A BIT OF HISTORY

-The Rogue Valley Symphonic Band, compared to many community bands across the country, is a relative newcomer.
+Compared to many community bands across the country, the Rogue Valley Symphonic Band is a relative newcomer.
 While other bands, including the Ashland City Band which includes several members of the RVSB, trace their roots back into the 1800's, our beginnings are much more recent.
 Here is how the RVSB began and how we got where we are today:

 The Rogue Valley Symphonic Band was originally named "Rogue Valley Wind Ensemble" (RVWE.)
 The RVWE is now the parent organization of the Symphonic Band.
 The RVWE is a non-profit corporation under IRS and State of Oregon recognition.